regras/cpos_v2/README.md

 ## Running with distributed nodes automatically

-In order to run the experiments automatically, you can use the bash script as follows:
+In order to run the experiments automatically, you can use the provided bash script by executing it as follows:

 ```
 $ ./demo/run_experiments.sh
 ```

-With the configuration present on the Github version of this script, it will run the same experiments as the ones for the article.
-Be sure to configure the `SSH_ADDRESS` and `SSH_PASSWORD` (on the docker-compose.yml file) adequately so that the logs are copied somewhere.
-It is also important that the value of TOTAL_STAKE corresponds to the total number of node replicas in the network.
+With the configuration provided in the GitHub version of this script, it will automatically run the same experiments as those described in the SBSeg article.
+Make sure to properly configure the SSH_ADDRESS and SSH_PASSWORD in the docker-compose.yml file, so that the logs are copied to the desired location.
+Additionally, ensure that the value of TOTAL_STAKE matches the total number of node replicas in the network.

-After that, you can configure the `demo/process_data.py` script's log directory to process each experiment's data files.
-Here's an example:
+Next, you can configure the demo/process_data.py script’s log directory to process the data files from each experiment.
+Below is an example of how to set the log directory for processing:

 ```
 log_dir = join(cwd, "demo/logs/5_5_1")
 ```

-Then, inside a poetry shell, you can process the data with the following command:
+Next, you can configure the demo/process_data.py script’s log directory to process the data files from each experiment.
+Below is an example of how to set the log directory for processing:

 ```
 $ python demo/process_data.py
 ```

-# Examples of changing parameters for the executions
+# Examples of parameter customization for executions

-It is possible to change some of the parameters used in the execution by modifying the files docker-compose-local.yml, docker-compose.yml or demo/run_experiments.sh depending on the type of execution.
-A few examples are:
+You can modify various parameters used in the execution by editing the relevant files: docker-compose-local.yml, docker-compose.yml, or demo/run_experiments.sh, depending on the type of execution.
+Below are a few examples:

-- To change the values for the CPoS parameter “tau” used in the experiments, change line 30 of docker-compose-local.yml (for the local network); line 53 of docker-compose.yml (for the non-automatic distributed network); or line 22 of demo/run_experiments.sh (for the automatic distributed network).
-- To change the values for the duration of a round used in the experiments, change lines 11 and 20 of docker-compose-local.yml (for the local network); lines 20 and 51 of docker-compose.yml (for the non-automatic distributed network); or line 23 of demo/run_experiments.sh (for the automatic distributed network).
-- To change the number of nodes in the CPoS network, it is also necessary to guarantee that the total stake will be equal to the number of nodes.
-In order to change these parameters, modify the lines 21 and 31 of docker-compose-local.yml (for the local network); or lines 25 and 54 of docker-compose.yml (for both the automatic and non-automatic distributed networks)
+- Changing the "tau" parameter for CPoS:
+  - For the local network, edit line 30 in docker-compose-local.yml.
+  - For the non-automatic distributed network, modify line 53 in docker-compose.yml.
+  - For the automatic distributed network, update line 22 in demo/run_experiments.sh.

+- Adjusting the round duration:
+  - For the local network, change lines 11 and 20 in docker-compose-local.yml.
+  - For the non-automatic distributed network, adjust lines 20 and 51 in docker-compose.yml.
+  - For the automatic distributed network, modify line 23 in demo/run_experiments.sh.

+- Changing the number of nodes in the CPoS network:
+  - Ensure that the TOTAL_STAKE value matches the number of nodes.
+  - For the local network, modify lines 21 and 31 in docker-compose-local.yml.
+  - For both automatic and non-automatic distributed networks, adjust lines 25 and 54 in docker-compose.yml.

+These modifications allow you to customize various aspects of the network and experiment setup.